These 10+ kid-friendly trips are filled with fun and laughter for the whole family!

 If you haven’t been to the Grand Canyon National Park, I highly suggest planning for it before the kids get too old and are out of the house.
 It’s such a thrill seeker place and a great choice for visiting a national park.
 I’ve read about how some families make it their mission to visit every National Park in the United States.
 I don’t think I’ll ever do that, but it’s important to some travelers.

 My dream family trip would be to the Great Smoky Mountains National Park.
 I hear great things about the area, but I would need a very long weekend for this.
 It’s on my travel bucket list for sure.

 You’ll get the best of both worlds visiting Rocky Mountain National Park – the park and the mountains.

 Yellowstone National Park is an outdoor adventure that can’t be beaten.
-Every member of the family will enjoy their time here, especially if you like wild animals, glaciers, Junior Ranger programs.
+Family members will enjoy their time here, especially if you like wild animals, glaciers, Junior Ranger programs.
 We took our son here when he was three.
-I took lots of photos to show him one day in hopes he’ll remember.
+I took many photos to show him one day in hopes he would remember.
 He got sworn in as a JR Ranger from one of the Rangers there—priceless.

 9. Water Park

 Want to know about a place that has over 20 water parks all in proximity to one another?
 Of course, you do.
 I did not know this before I planned a trip up there earlier this year, but Wisconsin Dells, WI, is the Waterpark Capital of the World and boasts indoor/outdoor water slides.